JeffreyBrettColeman/photonmono2k/README.md

-# Anycubic Photon Mono 2k LCD Polarizer Film Replacement Pattern
+# Unofficial ANYCUBIC Photon Mono 2k LCD Polarizer Film Replacement Pattern

 Hope this helps other [ANYCUBIC Photon Mono 6.08'' 2K Monochrome LCD 3D Printer](https://www.amazon.com/gp/product/B0793PYDF7) users out there.

-**Disclaimer, this is not an official source and I am in no way affiliated with Anycubic.
+**Disclaimer, this is not an official source and I am in no way affiliated with [ANYCUBIC](https://www.anycubic.com/).
 I just own one of their printers and use it a lot.**

 **Words to the wise:**